gengjiawen/adb/docs/user/adb.1.md

 $ADB_MDNS_OPENSCREEN
 &nbsp;&nbsp;&nbsp;&nbsp;The default mDNS-SD backend is Bonjour (mdnsResponder).
 For machines where Bonjour is not installed, adb can spawn its own, embedded, mDNS-SD back end, openscreen.
 If set to "1", this env variable forces mDNS backend to openscreen.

+&nbsp;&nbsp;&nbsp;&nbsp;ADB has a USB Debug Accessory implementation but can also employ libusb. use `adb devices -l` or `adb host-features` to identify which is in use.
+To override the default for your OS, set ADB_LIBUSB to "1" to enable libusb, or "0" to enabled the gadget debug accessory implementation.

 # BUGS

 See Issue Tracker: [here](https://issuetracker.google.com/issues/new?component=192795&template=1310483).